If anal canal cancer is suspected, a doctor will order imaging to help a diagnosis. If you have concerns of cancer, call us today.

 Once food has been processed by the body, it reaches the final stage of the digestive tract, which is also known as the rectum.
 The anal canal occupies the area between the inside of the digestive tract and the outside world.
 Anal canal cancer occurs when cells in this region of the body multiply in an unregulated manner and may spread to other areas of the body.

-“Staging” occurs when a physician uses test and scan results to determine which parts of the body are involved by cancer, in this case anal canal cancer.
-Staging is important because different stages of anal canal cancer are better addressed with treatments which may differ in amount, combination, or type.
+“Staging” occurs when a physician uses to test and scan results to determine which parts of the body are involved by cancer, in this case, anal canal cancer.
+Staging is important because different stages of anal canal cancer are better addressed with treatments that may differ in amount, combination, or type.
 According to the American Joint Committee on Cancer (AJCC), the stages for anal canal cancer are as follows:

 This stage describes anal canal cancer that is no greater than 2 cm and isolated to the anal canal.

 Cancer has either grown larger than 2 cm but only involves the anal canal and has not spread to other parts of the body.

 Cancer may have grown into nearby organs or spread to include nearby lymph nodes.

 In this stage, cancer has spread to parts of the body distant from where it began, such as different organ systems.

 Treatment of anal canal cancer, depending on the stage and type, may include chemotherapy, radiation therapy, and/or surgery.
 These treatments may be used individually or in combination based on your doctor’s recommendations.
 It’s important to discuss all of your treatment options with your doctor to help make the decision that best fits your needs.
 Some important factors to consider when deciding on an anal canal cancer treatment plan include